 The Business Communication Center's goal is to strengthen the communication skills of business students through workshops, class instruction, coaching, partnerships with faculty, and online tutorials.
 BCC provides an integrated approach to coaching COB students in professional speaking and writing.
-For instance, BCC has developed instructional materials for the Strategy First (BUSI 1200), Leadership I (BUSI 2200), and Leadership II (BUSI 3200) courses in the new Leadership and Professional Development Program.
+For instance, BCC has developed instructional materials for the Strategy First (BUSI 1200), Leadership I (BUSI 2200), Leadership II (BUSI 3200) and Leadership Capstone (BUSI 4200) courses in the new Leadership and Professional Development Program.
 You are your communication and that is your brand.
 The BCC can help you ensure your brand is positive and powerful.

 Hover/tap on the image hotspot to show the information text, and click/tap the hotspot to go to the link page.
 For touch screen devices tap anywhere outside of the image to close any hotspots and information text.